-The PM rejects reports of cuts to the Age Pension
+The PM took to Twitter to deny reports of cuts to the Age Pension.

 Age pensioners had cause for concern over the weekend, after a News Corp article incorrectly claimed that the Government would cut Age Pensions in the next Budget.